sparkplugstudios/sparkplugstudios.github.io/_posts/2011-05-29-how-to-pair-two-xbee-radios.md

 Recently a resulting factor of a new hobby project was the need to revisit the pairing of Xbee radios.
 The last time I had to undertake such a task was ages ago and due to my existing set of Xbee’s becoming a permanent fixture within my robot “Sheldon” I had not kept up on all things Xbee and for the life of me could not remember how.

+{% include youtube-video.html video_id="VzgUtZyiHhE" %}
+<span class="caption">Video 1: xbeeadapters: how to pair xbee's</span>

-<div class="video-container"><iframe allowfullscreen="allowfullscreen" frameborder="0" src="https://www.youtube.com/embed/VzgUtZyiHhE"></iframe></div>Luckily I managed to re-track down a great YouTube video (above) produced by [xbeeadapters](http://www.youtube.com/user/xbeeadapters) that I originally used to complete the task.
+Luckily I managed to re-track down a great YouTube video (above) produced by [xbeeadapters](http://www.youtube.com/user/xbeeadapters) that I originally used to complete the task.
 The following list is a summary of all the steps needed to pair your Xbees as taken from the video.

 In reality you wont need to Read/Write to the radios as much as I do, however I like to be thorough and find that for me this works best: